adam-on-the-internet/dsm-pth/src/assets/rules-archive/2020_08_17/amendment.md

 ## Rule 41.
 Consideration of Matters Not on Agenda

+### Difference

+Except as to matter which by law require the publication of notice before consideration by the Council any member of the Council may, at the close of the regular Agenda, bring a matter not on the Agenda to the Council's attention.
+Council may act upon such matters
+**as permitted by law**
+or direct such matter be included upon a later Agenda.

 ### Before

 Except as to matter which by law require the publication of notice before